-In one of his recent videos, Dr. Mike interviews Dr. Danielle Jones about the COVID-19 vaccine and risks to pregnant women.
+In one of his recent videos, Dr. Mike interviews Dr. Danielle Jones about the COVID-19 vaccine and its risks to pregnant women.
 This is a perfect example of how Dr. Mike is using his platform to network with a medical professional outside of his specialty.
-No doubt his own patients who are pregnant have questions about the COVID-19 vaccine, but getting information straight from an OBGYN goes a long way when he’s sharing information to any potential patients.
+No doubt his own patients who are pregnant have questions about the COVID-19 vaccine, but getting information straight from an OBGYN goes a long way when he’s sharing information with any potential patients.

 Starting Your Own Educational YouTube Channel

 If collaborating with other medical professionals to create educational content sounds interesting, it doesn’t have to be complicated.
 You don’t have to produce your first videos with a lot of equipment and pomp and circumstance.
-Your content can simply be a personal vlog answering patients’ top questions, or interviewing local medical professionals about topics relevant to your community.
+Your content can simply be a personal vlog answering patients’ top questions or interviewing local medical professionals about topics relevant to your community.

 But if you want to create content that captures an audience, taking the time to think through topics and work with professionals to produce and market high-quality videos can be worth the time and effort.
-Marketing your content not only reaches your local community and potential patients, but can also help you connect with other professionals around the world who are working towards the same goals that you are in your career.
+Marketing your content not only reaches your local community and potential patients but can also help you connect with other professionals around the world who are working towards the same goals that you are in your career.

 Online Networking in a World With No Conferences